 A spoken word piece exploring an imagined future, where Bingo has become a religious experience.
 First performed at the opening of Leigh Clarke’s Last Night At The Bingo at the Liddicoat & Goldhill project space, curated by Lucy Howarth as part of Margate Festival.

 I told you there was something in the air

 Immersive installation featuring mirror-balls, arranged in a constellation on drum stands and projected onto, alongside pre-recorded text and a musical score, underscored by static from six de-tuned radios.
 1% of static on detuned tvs and radios is afterglow from the big bang.
 Here, I used this scientific theory as a launch pad to explore connectedness, memory and intimacy, via a road-trip to the apocalypse.
 Originally part of The Well at Open School East, it then went on to tour to Hantverk & Found as part of Turner Contemporaries offsite programme, with Bloomberg New Contemporaries (Liverpool Biennial and South London Gallery) and to The Spire in Brighton as part of their Festival programme.
 The full text can be found here.

 Text spoken through a gong via a surface speaker, so the words are submerged within rich drones.
-Made in response to Maria Chevska’s “Framing Vision” and performed at the Liddicoat & Goldhill project space in Margate.
+Made in response to Maria Chevska’s “Framing Vision” and performed at the Liddicoat & Goldhill project space in Margate in 2018, it was then re-staged in the Turner Contemporary in 2019 during the opening of the Turner Prize.
 The full text can be found here.

 For more work with Dot Dash please see here.